“The Best Company” at the S.C. Military History Foundation

 “In July 2008, the Army National Guard of South Carolina named a weapons range at Columbia’s Fort Jackson the “1st Lt.
 Wesley F. Walker Range” in recognition of Frank Walker’s status as one of the highest decorated soldiers to retire from the South Carolina National Guard since World War II.” ~ Centaurs of Vietnam 1966-1973.

-At a recent meeting, Lt.
-Col. Walker stepped down from the chairman position of the S.C.
-Military History Foundation.
-Fortunately, he will continue to serve as the past board chairman for an additional year.
+Lt.
+Col. Walker resigned from the S.C.
+Military History Foundation chairman position in July after serving on the board for many years.
 Maj.
 Gen. Newton, the incoming board chairman, presented Walker with a plaque and the S.C.
-Military Foundation Challenge Coin to recognize his service as Chairman.
+Military Foundation Challenge Coin to recognize his service.

 Two boards support the S.C.
 Military Museum.